Optimistic limits of colored Jones polynomials and complex volumes of hyperbolic links: Introduction

 where $\langle L \rangle_N$ is the $N$-th Kashaev invariant of a link $L$ and $J_L(N;x)$ is the $N$-th colored Jones polynomial of $L$ with a complex variable $x$.
-Therefore, it is natural to define the optimistic limit of the colored Jones polynomial so that it determines the complex volume.
-Although it looks trivial, there are several issues related to the ambiguity of the optimistic limit.
-See Section 1.1. of \cite{Cho11} for details of the meaning of the optimistic limit and the related issues.

-The optimistic limit of the colored Jones polynomial was formulated and developed in \cite{Ohnuki05}, \cite{Cho10a} and \cite{Cho11}.
-Especially, the author and J. Murakami suggested a method to define the optimistic limits of the colored Jones polynomials of general hyperbolic knots in \cite{Cho11} and showed they determine the complex volumes.
-However, this method was very delicate and complicated.
-Hence we suggest a new definition in this article using the idea of \cite{Cho13a}.
-This new definition shares the same advantages of the definition in \cite{Cho13a}, namely it works for any hyperbolic links, it is more intuitive, easy to handle and has natural geometric meaning.
+The optimistic limit of the colored Jones polynomial, which uses different potential function from the Kashaev invariant version, was first proposed in \cite{Ohnuki05}, and developed at \cite{Cho10a} and \cite{Cho13b}.
+However, the general method developed at \cite{Cho13b} was very complicated and needed several unnatural assumptions.
+In this article, we will suggest a modified optimistic limit of the colored Jones polynomial using the idea of \cite{Cho13a}.
+This modified definition, which uses slightly different potential function from \cite{Cho13b}, shares the same advantages of the definition in \cite{Cho13a}, namely it is easy to handle and has natural geometric meaning.

-The optimistic limit of the colored Jones polynomial is defined using the potential function $W(w_1,\ldots,w_n)$, which is defined combinatorially from an oriented diagram $D$ of a hyperbolic link $L$.
-This function will be defined in Section \ref{sec2}.
-Then we consider the following set of equations
+{Two optimistic limits of the Kashaev invariant and the colored Jones polynomial are almost the same in many ways.
+Although they use different potential functions, which are denoted by $V(z_1,\ldots,z_g)$ and $W(w_1,\ldots,w_n)$, respectively, and slightly different subdivisions of the same octahedral decomposition, the resulting values are the same complex volume.
+(The potential function $W(w_1,\ldots,w_n)$ will be defined in Section \ref{sec2}.)
+However, due to the difference of the subdivision, the colored Jones polynomial version has a wonderful advantage that the set of equations

-In Section \ref{sec3}, we introduce an ideal triangulation of $\mathbb{S}^3\backslash (L\cup\{\text{two points}\})$, and name it {\it five-term triangulation}.
-(We rename the octahedral triangulation in \cite{Cho13a} {\it four-term triangulation}.
-Both five-term and four-term triangulations use the same octahedral decomposition, but the ways of subdividing it into tetrahedra are different.)
-The two points are denoted by $\pm\infty$.
-Then we consider (Thurston's) gluing equations and the completeness condition of the five-term triangulation.
-(See Section \ref{sec3} for exact definitions of these conditions.)
-These two conditions are expressed by equations of shape parameters and we call them {\it hyperbolicity equations}.
-One of the most important properties of the potential function $W$ is the following proposition.
+always have a solution for any diagram of a hyperbolic link $L$.
+As a matter of fact, for any given boundary-parabolic representation $\rho:\pi_1(L)\rightarrow {\rm PSL(2,\mathbb{C})}$ of the link group $\pi_1(L):=\pi_1(\mathbb{S}^3\backslash L)$ and for any link diagram $D$, we can construct a solution of $\mathcal{I}$ that induces the representation $\rho$.
+(This was proved in one of the author's later article \cite{Cho14c}.)
+The optimistic limit of the Kashaev invariant has the same property, which was proved in \cite{Cho14a}, but some diagram cannot have any solution.
+See Figure \ref{nosolution} in Section \ref{sec5}, for an example.